meditationstuff/protocol_1/index.md

 Relax completely, including the breathing muscles; focus on relaxing the diaphragm, and all other breathing muscles, and everything, in that priority order, except, minimally, for anything needed posturally, for whatever posture you're in (e.g. seated, standing).
 (Alignment with gravity, if possible, can also reduce use of postural muscles---) but, let yourself drift slowly towards contortion, if the body is atttracted into contorted positions.
 Eyes can be open or closed.

 Breathing may come to feel faster or deeper at times, and that's ok.
-Gently, indirectly incline towards breathing less in rate and depth/volume, indirectly because the driver comes from the relaxed diaphragm (and other breathing muscles).
+Gently, indirectly incline towards breathing less in rate and depth/volume, and smoothly, balanced-ly, indirectly because the driver comes from the relaxed diaphragm (and other breathing muscles).
 You might breath solely using the diaphragm and that's fine.
 Generally, let autogenic breathing (versus volitional breathing) fully take over.

 Let attention, etc. drift to the diaphragm, etc., as per above; let it find you; don't force or push it there, etc.; try for karmically free action.